lukatarman/steam-game-stats/docs/course.content.md

 - [x] Layered architecture.
 - [ ] Modularity.

-## Front-end
+## Frontend

-- [x] Benefits of a front-end framework like React.
+- [x] Benefits of a frontend framework like React.
-- [x] Front-end project setup with Node.js.
+- [x] Frontend project setup with Node.js.
-- [x] Front-end project structure.
+- [x] Frontend project structure.
 - [x] Using a UI library like Bootstrap.
-- [x] Connecting the front-end to the back-end via HTTP.
+- [x] Connecting the frontend to the backend via HTTP.

 ## Deployment